 - Sitemap type

 You can query URLs in the API using reports – the two concepts for this are:

-Reports contain aggregate information - total is the count of URLs which match that report query, added is the number of new URLs in that report since the last crawl, etc. This is available by calling /accounts/:account_id/projects/:project_id/crawls/:crawl_id/reports/:report_code_basic
+Reports contain aggregate information – total is the count of URLs that match that report query, added is the number of new URLs in that report since the last crawl, etc. This is available by calling /accounts/:account_id/projects/:project_id/crawls/:crawl_id/reports/:report_code_basic

 Report rows are the raw data of each URL (and relevant metrics) within that report.
 These can be accessed in the API using /accounts/:account_id/projects/:project_id/crawls/:crawl_id/reports/:report_code_basic/report_rows